File your tax return online

 At the moment you still have to file a paper return:

-Find help to solve the most common issues with creating your digital id, signing up for OneGov and completing your online return.
-There are a number of steps to set up your YOTI digital ID and activating your OneGov account, but it only has to be done once so it's worth completing.
+Find help to solve the most common issues with creating your digital ID, signing up for a onegov account and completing your online return.

 - Android version 21 (Lollipop) and above